-- Have your Stanley dealer test the carrier hydraulic system to make sure the system is operating at the manufacturers specified capacity and pressure ratings. - 2.
-Be sure the fluid in the hydraulic system is filtered to at least 10 micro-meters.
-(Particles found in fluid should not exceed 10 micro-meters in size.) - Check the hydraulic filter.
-Replace the filter if dirty or deteriorated. - 4.
-Have your Stanley dealer test the circuit to which the breaker will be connected to make sure that the circuit is supplying the specified flow and pressure rating for the breaker.
-See the Specifications section of this manual.
+3. Have your STANLEY dealer test the carrier hydraulic

+- system to make sure the system is operating at the manufacturers specified capacity and pressure ratings. - 4.
+Be sure the fluid in the hydraulic system is clean. - Check the hydraulic filter.
+Replace the filter if dirty or deteriorated. - Have your STANLEY dealer test the circuit to which the breaker will be connected to make sure that the circuit is supplying the specified flow and pressure rating for the breaker (page 10).